Lando-cmd/NIDS/README.md

 streamlit run app.py

 Usage
-Use the NIDS Control page to select your interface and start packet capture.
+-Use the NIDS Control page to select your interface and start packet capture.

-Monitor real-time stats and alerts on the Home page.
+-Monitor real-time stats and alerts on the Home page.

-Download alerts as CSV for further analysis.
+-Download alerts as CSV for further analysis.

 Notes
 Requires admin/root privileges to sniff packets.